-Accumulated vacation or sick time cannot be considered as time toward the notice requirement and the employee must continue to work during the notice period unless directed to do otherwise by the department head.
+Accumulated vacation, sick time or floating holidays cannot be considered as time toward the notice requirement.

 3.14 EXIT INTERVIEW/ SEPARATION QUESTIONNAIRE

 Terminating employees are encouraged to schedule an exit interview with their Department Head/Elected Official or with a representative of the Human Resource Department.